 - 1. Swimming is permitted only when lifeguards are on duty and permission is obtained to enter the water. - 2.
 The Pool Staff is in charge at the pool. - 3.
 Please be mindful of campers running in the pool area and stop them if you see them running or doing anything unsafe. - 4.
 No horseplay in the pool area. - 5.
 All counselors are responsible for watching campers not in the pool when on pool duty. - 6.
 Pool safety is EVERYONE'S responsibility. - 7.
 Campers are only permitted in the locker room to go to the bathroom; a staff member must be present. - 8.
-If you are assigned to be at the pool you are encouraged to swim, it is a great way to have fun with the kids (if you are keeping track of the safety of your campers).
+If you are assigned to be at the pool you are encouraged to swim, it is a great way to have fun with the kids while also keeping an eye out for safety of your campers.